INTERKIT/RAWGGames/README.md

 * [Retrofit2] - A type-safe HTTP client for Android and Java.
 * [Paging] - The Paging Library helps you load and display small chunks of data at a time.
 Loading partial data on demand reduces usage of network bandwidth and system resources.
 * [RxJava/RxAndroid] - RxJava bindings for Android
-* [Room] - persistence library provides an abstraction layer over SQLite to allow fluent database access while harnessing the full power of SQLite.
+* [Room] - Persistence library provides an abstraction layer over SQLite to allow fluent database access while harnessing the full power of SQLite.
+* [Glide] - Glide is a fast and efficient open source media management and image loading framework for Android that wraps media decoding, memory and disk caching, and resource pooling into a simple and easy to use interface.

 ## Screenshots